-Cabrillo Elementary recognizes that campus disturbances and crimes may be committed by visitors and outsiders to the campus.
-Having a locked campus was put in place to protect the school, staff, and pupils from safety threats by individuals visiting the campus area.
-In addition, disputes sometimes occur because of parental custody disputes.
-The staff of Cabrillo Elementary maintains custody documentation provided by families in the student's record and will request assistance from local law enforcement and the Office of Child Welfare and Attendance as needed.
-The Upland Unified School District has also retained the services of a School Resource Officer who can quickly respond to any law enforcement need that we might have on campus.
+Upland Junior High School recognizes that visitors and outsiders to the campus may commit campus disturbances and crimes.
+Several steps have been taken to protect the school, staff, and pupils from safety threats by individuals visiting the campus area.
+In addition, disputes often occur because of parental custody disputes.
+The school maintains information regarding custodial documents in the student records as well as, on the District computer system.
+If necessary the school will request assistance from local law enforcement, and/or the Office of Child Welfare and Attendance as needed.